salesforce/ImageOptimization/README.md

 1. It will take the original image, render it, and gather all of the pixels in an arry.
 2. It does the same thing for the optimized image.
 3. Iterate over each array and compare the RGBA values of the pixel at spot `i`.
-If the pixels are identical then it passes.
+If the pixels are identical, it passes.
 If the pixels are different and the alpha channel on both pixels is 100% transparent then the color does not matter and the pixels are considered identical.
-Any other difference will be connsidered a failure.
+Any other difference will be considered a failure.